2016 Tasmania SuperSprint

-The 2016 Tyrepower Tasmania SuperSprint was a motor racing event for V8 Supercars, held on the weekend of 1 to 3 April 2016.
+The 2016 Tyrepower Tasmania SuperSprint was an Australian motor racing event for V8 Supercars, held on the weekend of 1 to 3 April 2016.
 The event was held at Symmons Plains Raceway in Launceston, Tasmania, and consisted of one race of 120 kilometres and one race of 200 km in length.
 It was the second event of fourteen in the 2016 International V8 Supercars Championship and hosted Races 4 and 5 of the season.
 The event was the 44th running of the Tasmania SuperSprint.

 Defending series champion Mark Winterbottom started from pole position in both races, but was unable to take victory in either race.
 Triple Eight Race Engineering teammates Shane van Gisbergen and Jamie Whincup finished first and second in Race 4, ahead of Will Davison.
 Davison took victory in Race 5, passing both Van Gisbergen and Winterbottom in the closing laps after the latter pair went off the circuit due to oil dropped by Winterbottom's teammate Cam Waters.
 Craig Lowndes finished second while Winterbottom recovered to take third.
 Van Gisbergen, after leading for most of the race, did not finish after getting stuck in a gravel trap.
 Davison's win elevated him to the championship lead, 15 points clear of Lowndes, with Whincup a further nine points behind in third.